 Los Angeles Domestic Violence Attorney

-Seppi Esfandi is a Los Angeles domestic violence attorney who is an Expert in Criminal Law with over 16 years of experience defending domestic abuse charges.
-He is one of only 70 hand-picked attorneys to hold this coveted distinction and is ranked among the top attorneys in Los Angeles.
-Esfandi was born and raised in Los Angeles and graduated from the highly revered UCLA School of Law.
+Seppi Esfandi is a Los Angeles domestic violence attorney with over 20 years of experience defending domestic abuse charges like PC 273.5.
+He is one of 70 hand-picked attorneys to hold the distinction of “Certified Specialist” in 2010, and is ranked among the top attorneys in Los Angeles.

 The Sooner the Better